The 80-hour Wilderness First Responder and Intermediate First Aid Blended programs are designed for individuals who:

 Getting to Canmore

-Canmore is a 1-hour drive west from Calgary.
-Greyhound (1 800 661 8747) services Canmore from points east and west along the Trans-Canada Highway.
+Canmore is a 1-hour drive west of Calgary.
 If visiting the area from far away you may want to rent a car so you can visit local attractions and enjoy the surrounding mountains.

 Program Logistics

-The course begins at the Yamnuska office at 8.30 am on Day 1.
+The course begins at the Yamnuska Summit Centre classroom at 8.30 am on Day 1.
 Map

 Instructors